What Do Blue And Red America Have In Common? Craft Breweries — And More

 Loading...

 The most?
-138 in NY-12 (New York City, voted Democratic).
+138 in NY 12 (New York City, voted Democratic).

 How many districts don't have any?
-One, as of this data being collected — but a tipster points out on Twitter that OK-12 has since built its only Starbucks.
+One, as of these data being collected — but a tipster points out on Twitter that OK 12 has since built its only Starbucks.

 Loading...

 The most?
-Eight in both MA-07 (near Boston, voted Democratic) and TN-05 (Nashville, Democratic).
+Eight in both MA 07 (near Boston, voted Democratic) and TN 05 (Nashville, Democratic).

 How many districts don't have any?
 123.